rmgarnett/dbpedia_graph_extractor/README.md

 The process of creating a new graph is simple:

 1. Create a file containing the DBpedia ontology types desired.
-An example has been provided in `scripts/ontology_types.example`:
+An example has been provided in `ontology_types.example`:

         <http://dbpedia.org/ontology/AdministrativeRegion>
         <http://dbpedia.org/ontology/Country>